 Examination of fundamental theories of Indian, Chinese, and Japanese metaphysics, epistemology, ethics, and aesthetics.
+Prerequisite: ENG 101 or ENG 103.
+Three lecture.

 PHI273.
 Introduction to Jewish Studies (3).

 Dimensions and concerns of Jewish civilization historically and in contemporary times.
 Continuities and discontinuities, secular and religious expressions of Jewish culture, concepts, and ideals; sense of human place, purpose, communal and personal life; influence of Jewish thought on other religious and secular cultures; modern concepts and challenges.